 The site has historically had multiple code enforcement cases regarding construction work completed without building permits.
-Additionally, the owner was conducting commercial horse boarding and providing training lessons without benefit of a Use Permit.
-The property owner has stopped all commercial boarding and training and is in the process of obtaining the necessary permits and resolving the cases.
+The property owner is in the process of obtaining the necessary permits and resolving the cases.

 - 9. Description of Project: Approval of a use permit to operate a commercial facility for the board and care of horses and fostering of retired and rescued horses to include: - a.
-The boarding of a maximum of 20 horses (property owner's horses, rescued horses, and horses boarded by outside owners) - b.
+The boarding of a maximum of 30 horses (property owner's horses, rescued horses, and horses boarded by outside owners) - b.
 Horse training and lessons for horse owners and visitors; - c.
-Use of the existing barns, corrals, loafing sheds, arena, and round pen; - d.
+Use of the existing barn, mare hotel, stalls, loafing sheds, pavilion, round pen, and corral; - d.
 Trail riding on the property; - e.
-On-site composting, use, storage, and sale or give away of manure, at a quantity under 1,000 cubic yards; - f.
-Installation of a fodder production unit (approximately 10'x20' storage container); - Installation of a 3,000 gallon water tank for the water supply to the new restroom (will also serve second residential unit); - h.
-Installation of a new engineered septic system for treatment of sanitary wastewater; - i.
-Construction of a three foot wide swale along the western property line for treatment of stormwater runoff from horse corrals and surrounding areas; - j.
-Construction of an accessible restroom; - k.
-Use of 16 parking stalls; - I. Daily hours of operation: boarding 24 hours a day; employees 8:00 a.m.- sunset; non-residence boarder access 8:00 a.m.- sunset; training 9:00 a.m.
-10 p.m.; - m.
-Allow two full time workers and one trainer; and - n.
-Use of the existing well and natural spring. - 10.
-Describe the environmental setting and surrounding land uses:
+On-site composting, use, storage, and sale or give away manure, at a quantity under 1,000 cubic yards; - f.
+Installation of a fodder production unit (approximately 10'x20' storage container); - g.
+Construction of an accessible restroom in the existing hay barn or other existing building; - h.
+Installation of a new gravel driveway to the hay barn; - i.
+Use of 20 parking stalls; - j.
+Daily hours of operation: boarding 24 hours a day; employees 8:00 a.m. sunset; non-residence boarder access 8:00 a.m. sunset; training 9:00 a.m. sunset; - k.
+Allow two full time workers and one trainer; and - I. Use of an existing well.

-The 25.59-acre parcel is located on a private driveway off of Butts Canyon Road, approximately 3.5 miles north of the town of Pope Valley.
-The private driveway is accessed across from the intersection of Butts Canyon Road and James Creek Road.
+10. Describe the environmental setting and surrounding land uses:

-The parcel is surrounded by rural lands with a few residences, vineyards, and agricultural uses.
-The nearest offsite residence is located approximately 250 feet to the east of the property.
+The 46-acre parcel is located on the northern side of the intersection of James Creek Road and Butts Canyon Road, approximately 3.5 miles north of the town of Pope Valley.
+The property is accessed from a private gravel driveway at James Creek Road.
+The parcel is surrounded by rural lands with a few residences and vineyards.
+The nearest offsite residence is located approximately 150 feet to the south, across James Creek Road.